microsoft/fluentui/rfcs/convergence/apperance-migration.md

 - Composition component apperance prop wouldn't match our Fluent V9 documentation
 - Wouldn’t work in iframes
 - Does not work if repos have dependencies of another project with Fluent V9 input components (Nova)
+- Composition approach is currently marked as unstable in v9

 ### Global css selector